srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-Once the network is created, it's only an empty memory block.
+Once the network is created, it's still only an empty memory block.
-We now need to fill this memory block with the 3 different layer structures (INPUT, HIDDEN, OUTPUT).
+We now need to fill this memory block with the 3-tier layer structure.

-The way we do this is by creating each layer as a temporary, independent object, i.e. in a different memory block, and pre-fill it with all the default data that we want the network to have.
+The way we do this is by creating each layer as a temporary, independent object, i.e. in a different memory block.
-Then we copy this memory block into the larger memory block allocated for the network and delete (`free`) the memory block of temporary layer object.
+Then we copy this memory block into the larger memory block allocated for the network and delete (`free`) the memory block of the temporary layer.

-Obviously, the most critical point here is to copy the layer at exactly the correct memory address required by the data model.
+Obviously, the most critical point here is to copy the layer at exactly the correct memory address as required by the data model.
 Since we calculated each node's and each layer's size, this can be easily done using a *single byte pointer*.

-We make this a separate function and call it `initializing the network`:
+We put this into a separate function and call it `initializing the network`:

 ```c